MicrosoftDocs/navdevitpro-content-pr/articles/devenv-running-containers.md

 ---

 # Running a Container-Based Development Environment
 Dynamics 365 Business Central is available as a container-based image, ready for execution on a Windows system with Docker installed.
+The container-based approach is used when you need access to both the AL development environment and the C/SIDE development environment. <!-- more explanation and intro -->

 ## Prerequisites for running container-based
 Complete the following steps to set up a machine that can run a container-based development environment.